rustfoundation/foundation.rust-lang.org/news/rust-foundation-in-review-2024-annual-report-preview.md

 In 2024, we were proud to be supported by a diverse group of organizations, from our Platinum members (AWS, Google, Meta, Microsoft, and Huawei) to our wide and growing base of Silver members.
 Their commitment ensures that we can continue to invest in Rust’s future, from developing new tools and infrastructure to fostering a vibrant global community.

-Thank you to all our members, especially the 15 new members who joined the Foundation in 2024, for their support!
+Thank you to all our members for their support over the past year!
+We would particularly like to thank the following members who joined the Rust Foundation in 2024:

+### Silver:

+* Accelerant
+* Adorysys
+* Astral
+* Devolutions
+* Filecoin Foundation
+* Trace Machina
+* Veecle GmbH
+* Wyeworks
+* Zed

+### Associate:

+* OpenUK
+* ISCAS
+* RustNL
+* PUCPR
+* PROMOTIC
-## Global Community Spotlight
+* OpenSource ScienceGlobal Community Spotlight

 The Rust Foundation views the global Rust community as the compass for everything we do.
 This year, we worked closely with Ernest Kissiedu, Global Rust Community Coordinator, to connect with underrepresented regions and build new leadership within the ecosystem.
 Initiatives like the Rust Foundation Community Grants Program and support for local events in regions such as Nigeria, India, and Latin America have been crucial in expanding Rust’s global presence.